HARSHITASINHA1124/Random-activity-generator/README.md

-# Random-activity-generator

-# 🎲 Random Task Generator
+# 🎲 Random Activity Generator

 Tired of being bored?
 This fun web app fetches **random activities** based on your preferences (like type of activity and number of participants) using the Bored API.
 Whether you're alone or with friends, it finds something fun for you to do!